Are you applying for term life insurance and aren’t sure where to begin?

 Many clients forward their life insurance “labs” to their physicians.
 They are more extensive than health insurance providers pay for these days, and can often be used in lieu of your annual physical.
 Best of all, you were able to do it at home, rather than sit around your doctor’s office!

-JRC Benefit: These exam results pretty much work for all of the companies we represent.
+TLA Benefit: These exam results pretty much work for all of the companies we represent.
 If the results of your labwork changes which insurer provides your best personal rate, we’ll let you know.
 Many times we can forward your labwork results to the new carrier.
-In effect, applying through JRC is like applying with many top life insurance companies at once!
+In effect, applying through Term Life Advice is like applying with many top life insurance companies at once!

 Don’t miss our article: How to Ace Your Medical Exam